Risks of DIY Plumbing Repairs

 Water heaters, dishwashers, garbage disposals, and other plumbing-connected appliances often require installation by a licensed professional to keep the manufacturer's warranty active.
 A DIY installation that doesn't follow the manufacturer's specs can void the warranty on day one.
 If that unit fails two years later, you're paying for a full replacement out of pocket.

-Oregon law requires home sellers to complete a Seller's Property Disclosure Statement that covers known material defects, including any unpermitted work.
+Oregon law requires home sellers to complete a Seller's Property Disclosure Statement covering known material defects, including any unpermitted work.
 If a buyer's inspector discovers unpermitted plumbing during the transaction, it can reduce the sale price, delay closing by weeks, or cause the deal to fall apart completely.
+Real estate attorneys and Oregon-licensed building inspectors typically guide home sellers on applying UPC standards during disclosure.
+Homes in the Beaverton market are competitive, and buyers look closely at permit histories.
+Unpermitted plumbing raises red flags that are hard to overcome during negotiations.
+Working with a licensed Beaverton plumber from the start is the cleanest way to protect your home's resale value.

 What Plumbing Tasks Are Safe to DIY (and What Requires a Pro)

 Not every plumbing task requires a phone call.
 Some jobs are perfectly safe for a capable homeowner.
 The key is knowing where the line falls.
-For a deeper breakdown, check out this guide on DIY vs. professional plumbing.
+If you're also dealing with a water supply connection, our water line installation team in Beaverton handles that side of things properly and with the required permits.

 Safe to Handle Yourself